The Best Study Spots on Campus

 If you don’t mind a bit of activity going on around you while studying, then I’d highly recommend the Student Center.
 While you won’t find as many quiet places to study in it as you will with the library, that doesn’t mean the Student Center isn’t a good place for people to get work done.
 As someone who prefers a bit of quiet, I usually find it best to study here on Friday mornings when most students are too busy sleeping in on the usual campus wide ‘day off.’

 Though The Pit is a comfortable place to sit, I always head up to the second floor where there’s always an empty table.
 Alternatively, when the weather’s not too bad, there are tables available at both the front and back of the building that are great places to study as well.
-Editor’s note: Construction is underway to expand the Student Center through fall 2023.
+Editor’s note: The Student Center expansion opened Spring 2025; students can now reserve private or small-group study rooms.

 And, again, if you would like to study on the Boulevard on a nice day, there are several seating areas along the strip to sit at when you just don’t feel like being cramped indoors.